awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics-categorization.md

 }
 ```

-The above example creates a category with the rules:
+The preceding example creates a category with the rules:
 + The customer was not interrupted in the first 60,000 milliseconds\.
 + No one was speaking between 10% into the call through 80% into the call\.
 + The agent had a negative sentiment\.